Accessing the Pieces Copilot Chat in JetBrains IDEs

 Extracting Code from Screenshots

-Pieces Copilot will then scan the screenshot and generate the code captured from the image into the chat, from which you can copy, insert at your cursor, save it as a snippet, and more.
+Pieces Copilot will then scan the screenshot and generate the code captured from the image into the chat.
+You can copy, insert it at your cursor, save it as a snippet, and more.

 AI Quick Actions

-Above functions in your code, you can find clickable Pieces: Comment and Pieces: Explain buttons.
+Above the functions in your code, you can find the clickable Pieces: Comment

 Improving Code Consistency & Standardization